endojs/endo/packages/endo/DESIGN.md

 // search the filesystem for candidate module files and infer the type from the
 // extension when necessary.
 type FileModule = {
-   location: FileLocation
+   location: FileLocation,
-   parser: Parser
+   parser: Parser,
 };

 // ExitName is the name of a built-in module, to be threaded in from the
-// modules passed to the module executor. type ExitName string;
+// modules passed to the module executor. type ExitName = string;

 // ExitModule refers to a module that comes from outside the compartment map. type ExitModule = {